kyb3r/dhooks/README.md

 ### Asynchronous Usage:

-To asynchronously make requests using aiohttp, simply pass in `is_async=True` as a parameter when creating a Webhook object.
+To asynchronously make requests using aiohttp, simply use `Webhook.Async` to create the object.
 An example is as follows.
 Simply use the `await` keyword when calling api methods.

 ```py
 from dhooks import Webhook